 I discussed this with a male friend recently.
 “Surely,” he said, “if you felt passionate about something, you would talk about it.”
 “Well, not necessarily,” I responded, “I tend to wait until I am invited to share my experience."
 I almost added: "And if I do speak, I want the other person to concentrate on what I am saying, not to look for the first opportunity to draw the conversation back to themselves or their interests.”

 Strangely enough, I have also come to think lately that it is possible to ask too many questions.
 Journalists and researchers are particularly prone to this bias – and that includes me.
 This strikes me most when I find myself at the receiving end of a succession of curious questions.
 I notice that it takes quite an effort to work out my responses and I can quickly become exhausted.
-I then wish the flow of questions would abate, so I could shift the attention and pressure onto the other person by asking a question myself.
+I then wish the flow of questions would abate, so I could ask a question myself and thus shift the attention and pressure onto the other person.

 I wonder if perhaps there is a range of personal tendencies or personality types – from those who habitually talk without much prompting, to those who typically inquire first.
 Maybe it’s a bit like autism – we are all somewhere ‘on the spectrum’.

-But still, despite my characteristic ‘on the one hand, on the other hand’ thought process, I do think ultimately that a bit more inquiry and dialogue would make the world a better place.
+But still, despite my habitual "on the one hand, on the other hand" thought process, I do think ultimately that a bit more inquiry and dialogue would make the world a better place.